-A Minimally Effective Team is one that has systems of feedback generating continuous improvement of the team, its members, and its code.
+The most effective teams are those that have systems of feedback generating continuous improvement of the team, its members, and its code.
 The essential processes for providing those systems of feedback are retrospectives, 1:1 Check-ins, and Code Review.

 graph RL subgraph culture member1 == code review ==> code member2 == code review ==> code member3 == code review ==> code coach == 1:1 ==> member1 coach == 1:1 ==> member2 coach == 1:1 ==> member3 team == retrospective ==> team end

 The core concept of a Retrospective is that a team looks back over a recent period of time to talk about what worked well and what didn’t.
 Too many teams will follow this vague guidance and/or follow a prescribed format, missing out the immense value this meeting can provide.